Proper Minor-Closed Classes of Graphs have Assouad-Nagata Dimension 2: Abstract

 \section{Abstract}

 {Asymptotic dimension and Assouad--Nagata dimension are measures of the large-scale shape of a class of graphs.
-Bonamy et al.~[\emph{J.~Eur.~Math.~Society}] showed that any proper minor-closed class has asymptotic dimension 2, dropping to 1 only if the treewidth is bounded.
+Bonamy, Bousquet, Esperet, Groenland, Liu, Pirot, and Scott~[\emph{J.~Eur.~Math.~Society}] showed that any proper minor-closed class has asymptotic dimension 2, dropping to 1 only if the treewidth is bounded.
 We improve this result by showing it also holds for the stricter Assouad--Nagata dimension.
 We also characterise when subdivision-closed classes of graphs have bounded Assouad--Nagata dimension.}